m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 ## Running from inside the process

-After the DLL was injected, it can patch the code in-memory and log secret keys.
+After the DLL is injected, it can patch the code in-memory and log secret keys.

 The architecture for `injectee.dll` is pretty simple -- patch the code, create a channel, create writer thread with the receiving end of the channel, send keys from different threads using the other end.

 Patching was done in assembly.
-It can be approximately described like this:
+It can be visually explained like this:

 ![](asm-patch.png)

-There are several ways to extract the keys ginen a pointer to `ssl_st` struct.
+There are several ways to extract the keys given a pointer to `ssl_st` struct.
 - Implementing a C library
 - Walking the pointers manually
 - Porting OpenSSL structs to the used language